effect-digital/.github/.github/PULL_REQUEST_TEMPLATE.md

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug Fix (non-breaking change which fixes an issue)
+- [ ] Minor Update (small non-breaking change to text content or style which doesn't qualify as new functionality)
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New Feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking Change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Scheduled Maintenance (monthly update of third party packages and/or CMS version)
-- [ ] This change requires a documentation update
+- [ ] Documentation Update (a documentation amendment was required in addition to functionality)

 ### How Has This Been Tested?